celest-dev/website/docs/functions/data-types.md

 # Using custom data types

-With Celest Functions, serialization is handled out-of-the-box in most cases.
-In situations requiring custom serialization, we support any custom classes that you’re already using without any extra setup.
+With Celest Functions, you can use any of the standard Dart types available such as `int` or `string`, and you can also use your own custom datatypes that you have created.
+Handling the transfer and formatting of data from your Flutter app to your backend, which is called serialization, is handled out-of-the-box in most cases.
+In situations requiring custom serialization, you can write custom logic for serializing the request/responses which we can use instead for your Celest Functions.

+# Writing an example of using

 Imagine you're working on an e-commerce application with an `Order` class defined in your codebase.